Precillieo/MYB/README.md

 # SCA Cloud School Assessment Process

 1. Install Docker for Desktop, Install WSL 2 Backend
 2. Create a Dockerfile with a base model, create an HTML file with the display content.
-Visual Studio Code as the Code Editor.
+Visual Studio Code was used as the Code Editor.
 3. Build the Docker Image.
    ```
    docker build -t website-image:v1 .